sindresorhus/ky/readme.md

 const response = await ky.post(url, {body: formData});
 ```

 If you want to send the data in `application/x-www-form-urlencoded` format, you will need to encode the data with [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
+Like `FormData`, this will override any existing `Content-Type` headers.

 ```js
 import ky from 'ky';